Here are six brief reviews of eight novels I’ve read over the past month and a half:

 Susan Hill, The Mist in the Mirror.
 1992 ghost story about a man obsessed with a dead travel writer who might be evil.

-To this point, Hill has written five book-length ghost stories.
+To this point, Hill has written six book-length ghost stories.
 I have read four.
 The Mist in the Mirror is the second, both in sequence and in quality.
 (The Woman in Black is first in both categories.)
 All of them rely on a nostalgic Victorian setting, simple language, and spooky, evocative atmosphere — in other words, they’re perfect comfort food.
 This one tells the story of James Monmouth, whose parents died when he was young.
 His guardian took him abroad, telling him nothing of his past.
 He spends thirty years wandering the world, using as his guide the travel writings of Conrad Vane.
 Finally arriving back in England, Monmouth decides to research Vane.
 But…

 Sarah Léon, Wanderer, trans.
 John Cullen.
 2016 novel about a composer and pianist who have a history together.